 - If I choose adoption, when is my decision final?

-Many women who make this choice are happy knowing that their children are loved and living in good homes.
-And they feel empowered in their role as birth mother.
-But some women find that the sense of loss is deeper than they expected.
+Many people who make this choice are happy knowing that their children are loved and living in good homes.
+And they may feel empowered in their role as the person who gave birth to the child.
+But others find that the sense of loss is deeper than they expected.

 You may feel some grief after the adoption is complete.
 Or you may be reassured by knowing that your child is in good hands.
 A range of emotions is normal.
 And your feelings may be complicated for a while.

 It's a good idea to find counseling to help you work through your feelings.
 This can be important during the adoption process as well as afterward.
 If you work with an adoption agency, they can often provide counseling for you.
 If you have an independent adoption, you can still receive counseling and guidance through a local adoption agency.
 Brown students can receive help from Counseling and Psychological Services (401.863-3476).
 No matter which type of adoption you pursue, it's important to find people who will support you during and after your pregnancy.

 If you decide to continue your pregnancy, whether you decide to parent or place the baby for adoption, it's very important to get prenatal care early.
 Your medical provider will make sure you and the developing fetus are healthy.
 You will also receive any testing you may need, you can ask questions, find out about warning signs of troubles with your pregnancy, and learn strategies for a more comfortable, healthy pregnancy.
 It is best to begin prenatal care before you are pregnant, but if this is not possible, you can begin prenatal care as soon as you know you are pregnant.
 You can click here to learn more about prenatal care and health during pregnancy.

 Wide Horizons for Children 401.421-4752